NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 Final remarks
 """""""""""""

+Generating MKs is not a trivial task.
+NPB's automated MK generation is designed to support you on the task.

-Automated meta-kernel generation is not an easy task; there is an infinite number of combinations in which a meta-kernel can be organised.
-This is a problem for already existing archives that start using NPB and whose meta-kernel style does not match with the one provided by NPB, for such cases NPB can still be helpful since it can be set to pause after the meta-kernel generation and before the meta-kernel is labeled for the operator to update the kernel format at will.
+There is an infinite number of combinations in which a MK can be organised.
+This is a problem for already existing archives that start using NPB and the MK style of which does not match with the one provided by NPB.
+For such cases NPB can still be helpful since it can be set to pause after the MK generation and before the MK is labeled for the operator to update the automatically generated MK at will.

-In other cases, especially when if you start a new archive, we recommend you to follow the style provided by NPB.
-This style is further discussed in TODO.
+When starting a new archive, we recommend that you follow the style provided by NPB.
+This style is further discussed in section :ref:`source/44_npb_implementation:Meta-kernels`.

+We would like to emphasize that if you provide a manually generated MK e.g.
-Finally, remember that the Meta-kernel section of the configuration file can be as simple as: ::
+``ladee_v01.tm`` the MK section of the configuration file can be as simple as: ::

     <meta-kernel>